JlPang863/JlPang863.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. in the Computer Science and Engineer Department at [University of California, Santa Cruz](https://www.ucsc.edu/), fortunatedly co-advised by Prof. [Chen Qian](https://users.soe.ucsc.edu/~qian/) and Prof. [Yang Liu](http://www.yliuu.com/).
+I am a first-year Ph.D. student in the Computer Science and Engineer Department at [University of California, Santa Cruz](https://www.ucsc.edu/), fortunatedly co-advised by Prof. [Chen Qian](https://users.soe.ucsc.edu/~qian/) and Prof. [Yang Liu](http://www.yliuu.com/).

 My research interests are incentive design, networks economics and algorithm optimization both in the context of machine learning.